David Justice: Honors

 On May 9, 1994, Justice was listed in Peoples "50 Most Beautiful People" issue (Vol. 41 No. 17).
 The article goes on to state: "'I check my face to make sure there's nothing sticking on it,' he says.
 'But I don't make sure every hair's in place.'
 He needn't worry.
 He gets the most fan mail on the team and is mobbed when he makes personal appearances on behalf of charities."

 In March 2007, it was announced that Justice would be inducted into the Atlanta Braves Hall of Fame.
 He was the first member of any of the Braves' 14 consecutive division title teams (1991–2005, excluding the strike-shortened season in 1994) to be inducted in the Braves Hall of Fame.
 The induction took place on August 17, 2007.
 Numerous ex-Braves players and coaches were in attendance and tribute videos from Braves legend Hank Aaron and former owner Ted Turner were shown.
 Prior to that evening's game Justice was presented with a portrait by sports artist Bart Forbes during an on-field ceremony.

 Justice was eligible for the Major League Baseball Hall of Fame in 2008, but he received only one vote, preventing him from being named on future ballots.
-The timing of the vote may have adversely affected his candidacy, as it was held shortly after the release of the Mitchell Report.